salilab/saliweb/doc/installation.rst

 * Web server.
 The frontend consists of Perl CGI scripts which need to be hosted by a web server.
-Apache is used in the Sali lab, but other web servers would probably work too (the only assumption made in the code is that files uploaded to the web server end up owned by the `httpd` user, but this would be easy to change).
+Apache is used in the Sali lab, but other web servers would probably work too (the only assumption made in the code is that files uploaded to the web server end up owned by the `apache` user, but this would be easy to change).
 The web server does not have to run on the same machine as the framework, but it does need access to the same filesystems (see below).

 * MySQL database.
 Both the frontend and backend need access to a MySQL database in which the jobs are stored.
 This requires